-Another blast from the past, remember the numbers may not be exactly the same, and maybe you should put in $1250 now (given the limit is now $2500 per year)
+Another blast from the past (2005), remember the numbers may be incorrect, and you should put in $1250 now (given the limit is now $2500 per year)

 Let’s do a real world calculation for you parents out there about the power of compound interest and RESPs for your child’s post-secondary education.

 We have a new son, and if every year until he is 18, I put $1000 into an RESP which is made up of really boring interest bearing stuff, that grows at about 4% a year (you should be able to do better, but let’s be conservative), how much money will there be at age 18?